mstyslinger/capstone_two/README.md

 **Precision is TOO GOOD and very consistent!**

-One feature (overall_state_of_water-point) was causing data leakage.
+**One feature (overall_state_of_water-point) was causing data leakage**.
 The feature labels are scores from 1-3, with the worst score (1) equating to "does not function" - essentially the same as the target feature.
 The model was run again with that feature removed, with the following results:
 * Precision with 1000 estimators: 0.95
 * Precision with 100 estimators: 0.949
 * Precision with 50 estimators: 0.949